Project Ghana

 -

-All special education and helping professionals with a heart to serve children in need.
+Dedicated speech-language pathologists, occupational therapists, physical therapists, audiologists, social workers, special educators, nurses, and helping professionals with a heart to serve children with communication differences in need.

 -